Support for Dartmouth Internationl Graduate Students

 Professor Rassias and the Rassias Center are founding partners of the Inter-American Partnership for Education (IAPE), a Clinton Global Initiative commitment forged with Worldfund (a New York-based NGO) and various financial partners.
 The purpose of the initiative is to aid in improving English language education in Mexico's most underserved public schools, by training, empowering, and supporting a dedicated network of innovative and dynamic Mexican educators.
 IAPE projects include professional development programs in Hanover, NH and English language immersion programs in Mexico.
 For more information, click here.

-In addition, Worldfund has received funding to sponsor Undergraduate Fellowships in Central Mexico for undergraduates who are on off-term for Winter 2014.
-For more information, click here.
+In addition, Worldfund has received funding to sponsor Undergraduate Fellowships in Central Mexico for undergraduates who are on off-term.
+Please contact us for more information.

 If you are a college a graduate, from any institution, paid internships may be available.
 Contact us at IAPE@Dartmouth.edu